The Big Lemon: Seaford & District

 The Big Lemon had partnered up with Lewes-based Seaford and District to create a coach company called "Brighton Horizon Coaches" on 4 August 2020.
 Together they had set up a fleet of 11 coaches.

-Five months later, on the 9th of January 2021, Seaford and District was acquired by The Big Lemon, with Ryan Wrotny taking over management of the company.
-David Mulpeter, the company's Managing Director, was said to be taking his first steps into retirement following 10 and a half years running the company since its founding in 2010.
+Five months later, on 9 January 2021, Seaford and District was acquired by The Big Lemon, with Ryan Wrotny taking over management of the company.
+David Mulpeter, Seaford & District's Managing Director, was said to be taking his first steps into retirement following 10 and a half years running the company since its founding in 2010.
 The operating licences, however, will remain separate.

 Expansion into the West of England

 In September 2022, following the closure of the HCT Group in Bristol, The Big Lemon announced that they would be operating services in the city supported by subsidy from the West of England Combined Authority.
-On 30 September 2022, the traffic commissioner approved the licence for The Big Lemon to operate bus services in Bristol.
-The Big Lemon's four Bristol routes (505, 506, 515 & 516) commenced operations on Monday 3rd October 2022 initially using a batch of Enviro 200s previously operated by Bristol Community Transport as well as four Optare Solos transferred from the company's Brighton operations.
+On 30 September 2022, the Traffic Commissioner approved the licence for The Big Lemon to operate bus services in Bristol.
+The Big Lemon's four Bristol routes (505, 506, 515 & 516) commenced operations on Monday 3 October 2022 initially using a batch of Enviro 200s previously operated by Bristol Community Transport as well as four Optare Solos transferred from the company's Brighton operations.

-On 28 November 2022, The Big Lemon started operating services 11, 12 and 20 in Bath following these routes withdrawal by First West of England in October.
+On 28 November 2022, The Big Lemon started operating services 11, 12 and 20 in Bath following these routes' withdrawal by First West of England in October.
 Their routes in Bath are operated using 3 hired-in Wright StreetLites and an electric Higer Steed transferred from the company's operations in Brighton.

+In July 2024, following Transpora Group's cessation of operations in the area, The Big Lemon stepped in to operate some of their former services.

+Loss of Brighton contracts

+In February 2025, Brighton and Hove City Council awarded Compass Travel the contract to operate routes 16, 16A, 47, 47A, 52, 52A and 57 from 31 March.
+As Compass Travel would use diesel buses, as opposed to The Big Lemon's electric ones, The Big Lemon questioned whether the decision was compatible with the council's net-zero emissions ambitions.

 Services

+As of November 2024, The Big Lemon operate 17 services (6 services in Brighton:

+16, 16a, 47, 47a, 52, 52a; and, 11 services in Bristol and surrounding areas: